Deadgirl: Plot

+Later, Rickie's life has seemingly returned to normal.
+However, it is shown that he returns to the asylum's basement where Joann has transformed into a deadgirl herself.

 Cast

 Production

 Deadgirl was the only feature film by Hollywoodmade, a defunct Los Angeles-based production company.
 Deadgirl is rated R for "strong aberrant sexuality, graphic nudity, bloody violence, and pervasive language".

 Film festivals

 Deadgirl was publicly screened for the first time at the 2008 Toronto International Film Festival.

 The film was also screened in 2008 at these film festivals: